 When our denim products are ready and have had their final finishing touches added at our suppliers factory in Turkey, they are loaded onto trucks and driven to the warehouse in our hometown Kolding.

-Any products made outside of Europe are transported by sea freight or a combination of sea freight and train.
+Products made outside of Europe are mainly transported by sea freight or a combination of sea freight and train.

 While we would love to be able to avoid using packaging all together, we need to protect our garments to make sure they aren't damaged during transportation or storage.